Singapore by MRT: The East-West Line, Tanjong Pagar to Pasir Ris

 Raffles Place

-Tall buildings tower as far as the eye can see above the beautiful station exits at Raffles Place (above).
-This is the heart of Singapore’s financial district, which is commemorated in this “Progress and Advancement” sculpture from 1988:
+Tall buildings tower as far as the eye can see above the beautiful Raffles Place station exits.
+This is the heart of Singapore’s financial district, which you’ll find celebrated in a “Progress and Advancement” sculpture from 1988:

 City Hall